-Watershed Total Required WQv (cf) Required Pre- Treatment Volume (cf) Pre-Treatment Practice Treatment Practice WQv Provided (cf) 11 2,713 2,713 Hydrodynamic Infiltration 2,875 12 2,489 2,489 Hydrodynamic Infiltration 2,526
+Watershed Total Required WQv (cf) Required Pre- Treatment Volume (cf) Pre-Treatment Practice Treatment Practice WQv Provided (cf) 11 1,452 726 Hydrodynamic Bioretention 1,452 12 4,128 4,128 Hydrodynamic Infiltration 4,128

-\A large portion of Area 10 will remain undisturbed.
-All asphalt will be removed and the ground restored to landscaped areas; therefore, this area is not subject to water quality requirements.
-The watersheds will achieve water quality volume goals by sheet flow through landscaped and wooded areas.
+A large portion of Area 10 will remain undisturbed.
+All asphalt will be removed, and the ground restored to landscaped areas; therefore, this area is not subject to water quality requirements.
+The watersheds will achieve water quality volume goals by sheet flow through landscaped and wooded riparian buffer areas.

 All water quality volumes are calculated using the total contributing area.
 Offsite contributing areas that do not require treatment are diverted as much as possible.
-Infiltration rates are expected to be greater than 5 inches per hour, thus requiring 100% pre-treatment at both infiltration areas.
+The tested infiltration rates has been determined to be 5 inches per hour, thus requiring 100% pre-treatment.
 The above volumes are total for the entire watershed.
-The infiltration practices have been sized to capture and infiltrate 100% of the WQv, even though per NYS SWDM §9.3.2, only treatment of 25% of the site's impervious area is required.
+The infiltration practice has been sized to capture and infiltrate 100% of the WQv, even though per NYS SWDM §9.3.2, only treatment of 25% of the site's impervious area is required.